Pyroxferroite: Occurrence

-Pyroxferroite was first discovered in 1969 in lunar rock samples from the Sea of Tranquility during the Apollo missions.
+Pyroxferroite was first discovered in 1969 in lunar rock samples from Tranquility Base, the Sea of Tranquility landing site of Apollo 11.
 Together with armalcolite and tranquillityite, it is one of the three minerals which were first found on the Moon.
 Later, pyroxferroite was detected in Lunar and Martian meteorites recovered in Oman.
 It also occurs in the Earth's crust, in association with clinopyroxene, plagioclase, ilmenite, cristobalite, tridymite, fayalite, fluorapatite and potassic feldspar, and forms series with pyroxmangite.
-Pyroxferroite has been found in the Isanago mine, in Kyoto Prefecture, Japan; near Iva, Anderson County, South Carolina, USA; from Väster Silfberg, Värmland, Sweden; and Lapua, Finland.
+Pyroxferroite has been found in the Isanago mine, in Kyoto Prefecture, Japan; near Iva, Anderson County, South Carolina, US; from Väster Silfberg, Värmland, Sweden; and Lapua, Finland.
 In the original lunar samples, pyroxferroite was associated with similar minerals, but also with troilite which is rare on Earth, but is common on the Moon and Mars.

 Synthesis

 Synthetic pyroxferroite crystals can be produced by compressing synthetic clinopyroxene (composition Ca0.15Fe0.85SiO3) to a pressure in the range of 10–17.5 kbar and heating it to 1130–1250 °C. It is metastable at low temperatures and pressures: at pressures below 10 kbar pyroxferroite converts to a mixture of olivine, pyroxene and a silicon dioxide phase, whereas at low temperatures, it transforms to a clinopyroxene.
 The presence of cristobalite, vesicular texture and some other petrographic observations indicate that the lunar pyroxferroite was produced upon rapid cooling from low-pressure and high-temperature (volcanic) conditions, i.e. that the mineral is metastable.
 However, the conversion rate is very slow and pyroxferroite can exist at low temperatures for periods longer than 3 billion years.